jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 </script>
 ````

-Briefly translated, this script is called <u>after</u> the whole of the page, including scripts downloaded from CDN, has downloaded and been displayed or run.
+Briefly translated, this script is called <u>after</u> the whole of the page, including scripts downloaded from CDN, has finished running.

 The `$(document)` command actually comes from jQuery, and is shorthand for, "return the element that has the id of `customerTable`."